-7.16.4 Use Google dork results from specified page number
+6.16.9 Use Google dork results from specified page number

-Switch: --gpage
+Option: --gpage

 Default sqlmap behavior with option -g is to do a Google search and use the first 100 resulting URLs for further SQL injection testing.
-However, in combination with this option you can specify with this switch, --gpage, some page other than the first one to retrieve target URLs from.
+However, in combination with this option you can specify with this option (--gpage) a page other than the first one to retrieve target URLs from.